-Select one of the two custom programs.
+Select one of the custom programs.

-When the key is inserted, the manual mode will be selected.
-To select one of the custom programs, press the Select Workout button repeatedly until one of the two custom program indicators lights.
+When the key is inserted, the manual mode will automatically be selected.
+To select a custom program, first press the Program

+Select button repeatedly until one of the custom program indicators lights.

-Note: If the custom program has not yet been defined, three columns of indicators will be lit in the program display.
-If more than three columns of indicators are lit, refer to HOW TO USE A CUSTOM PROGRAM on page 17.
+Note: If the custom program has not yet been defined, only three columns of indicators will be lit in the LED matrix.
+If more than three columns of indicators are lit, see HOW TO USE CUSTOM PROGRAMS on page 17.

-Press the Start button or the Speed + button and program the desired speed and incline settings.
+Press the Start button or the Speed △ button and program the desired speed and incline settings.